Energy giant Centrica boosts capacity at Rough gas storage site

 The facility will now provide the equivalent volume of gas to heat 2.4 million homes over winter, the company said.

-The energy firm said its long-term ambition it to turn the gas field into the largest long-duration, low-carbon energy storage facility in the world, capable of sorting natural gas and hydrogen.
+The energy firm said its long-term ambition is to turn the gas field into the largest long-duration, low-carbon energy storage facility in the world, capable of storing natural gas and hydrogen.

+But any plans to expand the site – which Centrica estimates could become one of the world’s largest at 200 bcf – would need billions of pounds of investment.

+To do that, Centrica has said it needs an agreement with Government which would make the investment worthwhile.

 Centrica group chief executive Chris O’Shea said: “The resilience of the UK’s energy system needs to be substantially improved.